Victor A. McKusick: Organizations

 In 1960, McKusick founded and co-directed the Annual Short Course in Medical and Experimental Mammalian Genetics at the Jackson Laboratory in Bar Harbor, Maine.
 He published Mendelian Inheritance in Man (MIM), which was the first published catalog of all known genes and genetic disorders, in 1966.
 The complete text of MIM was made available online free of charge beginning in 1987, and titled Online Mendelian Inheritance in Man (OMIM).
 The 12th and final print edition was published in 1998.
 The online database is continually updated, and linked with the National Center for Biotechnology Information.
 OMIM is distributed through the National Library of Medicine, and has been a part of the Entrez database network system since 1995.
 At the time of McKusick's death, OMIM contained 18,847 entries.
 He also led the Annual Course in Medical Genetics at the University of Bologna Residential Center in Bertinoro di Romagna, Italy in 1987.
 McKusick was founding president of the Human Genome Organization in 1989.

 Publications and research

 McKusick wrote extensively on the history of medicine, genetics, medical genetics, and about Parkman, Maine.
-He co-founded Genomics in 1987 with Dr. Frank Ruddle, and served as an editor.
+He co-founded Genomics in 1987 with Frank Ruddle, and served as an editor.
 He led a Congressionally-chartered committee examining the ethics of testing Abraham Lincoln's tissue for the presence of Marfan syndrome genes.

 His well-known published articles include: